Yashgit1893/ASIC-Design-Class/README.md

 RISC-V (Reduced Instruction Set Computer - V) is an open standard instruction set architecture (ISA) based on established principles of RISC.
 The RISC-V ISA has a small number of instruction formats, making it relatively simple to understand and implement.
 The primary instruction formats in RISC-V are **R-type, I-type, S-type, B-type, U-type,** and **J-type**.
 Each format is designed for different types of operations and encodes different information in the instruction's 32 bits.

-Here’s the revised version with the instruction formats listed in the requested format:

 ### 1. **R-type (Register)**
 - **Explanation:**